Calendar icon January 29, 2025

 Get your free PMC business plan template here.

-Beyond the business plan: Focus on retention with the Second Nature RBP
+Beyond the business plan: Increase retention with an RBP

-At Second Nature, we work with property managers around the country to develop better resident experiences that will generate more value for their clients and more profit for their companies.
+At Second Nature, we work with property managers around the country to develop better resident experiences that generate more value for their clients and their companies.

-The product we have found most helpful to property managers at every stage of their company’s growth is a fully managed resident benefits package or RBP.
-Each product in this package aims to deliver something residents want or need and a service that helps set your PMC apart.
-We want to help make running your business as easy as second nature.
+A Resident Benefits Package, or RBP, helps property managers at every stage of their company’s growth.
+Each product in this package delivers a service that residents want and sets your PMC apart.
+Our goal is to help make running a successful property management business as easy as second nature.

 Related: Property Management Startup Checklist